jonathankrevis/Delegate-usage/Readme.md

 ## Acknowledgments

-I don't own and of these assets:
+I don't own and of these assets used in the project:

 [3D LowPoly HeroCharacter Mobile-ready](https://assetstore.unity.com/packages/3d/characters/3d-lowpoly-herocharacter-mobile-ready-84232)